 11

-Suppose someone says they want equity and the government to give the little guy a box to stand on.
+Suppose the government gives a little guy a box to stand on so we can have equity.
 In another situation, an economist showed a factory that polluted the land and then talked about how the production contributed to civilization.
-Though the economist understood life has value, the economist thought pollution was a necessary evil.
+Though the economist understood life had value, the economist thought pollution was a necessary evil.
 Stories about boxes and factories might not seem related unless the factory assembled boxes for the government.
-Why can’t the little guy bring his own box?
+Governments and factories seem necessary.
+But why can’t the little people bring their own boxes?
 Why should the rest of society serve one little needy bastard?
-People can make boxes.
+People can make boxes without factories.
 We do not need the government or the factory.

 We could run to the woods to leave civilization, but instead of running away, let us stay and rewild society.
 I do not recommend autonomous zones.
-I was at Tompkins Square Park in New York when a bunch of anarchists pushed the police out of the park and started an autonomous zone.
-This was before Black Lives Matter started their autonomous zones.
-Back then, weirdos set up autonomous zones.
-It was a disgusting place, full of rejects, bums, junkies, nuts, and talentless musicians.
+I was at Tompkins Square Park in New York when a bunch of Anarchists pushed the police out of the park and started an autonomous zone.
+This was before the Black Lives Matter movement established its autonomous zones.
+Back then, it was a disgusting place, full of rejects, bums, junkies, nuts, and talentless musicians.
 These social rejects cannot defeat anything.
 The contributors to civilization must turn against it, or the police will come back to close the park.

 After leaving the park, I traveled around and paid attention to the world outside of myself.
 I met people in the cities who are considered poor and live in tiny boxes, struggling to pay the rent.
-I also met people living in the backwoods away from the town who seemed rich with life, and some had less money than the poor in cities.
+I also met people living in the backwoods, away from town, who seemed rich with life, and some had less money than the poor in cities.
 Perhaps the problem was not a lack of money.
 A lack of money does not cause poverty; in the same way, a lack of drugs does not cause drug addiction.
 You would not give an addict more of their addiction.
-Poverty happens when people lack what humans need.
+Poverty occurs when people lack the basic necessities that humans need.
+Humans need fresh air.

-Journalists, politicians, academics, billionaires, and celebrities significantly influence our culture.
+Journalists, politicians, academics, billionaires, and celebrities have a significant influence on our culture.
 This small number of people gets more attention than everyone else.
 Some of these elites see the workers’ culture as bad and call them a basket of deplorables (Clinton, 2016).
 Leisurely intellectuals love to sit in their comfy chairs and despise the workers who serve them.
 It has been going on since ancient Greece.
 Plato was a leisurely intellectual who thought democracy allowed the common people to create tyranny (Republic, Bk VIII).
 Plato wanted a few top men to make all the decisions.
-People who have never worked a day in their life will lead the workers.
+People who have never worked a day in their lives will lead the workers.
+People who don’t know how to do anything think they should be the ones telling everyone how to do everything.

-While growing up in Brazil, occasionally rich people throw insults at servants.
-The person throwing the insult does not see themselves as bad and they thought the servant was trying to manipulate the situation maliciously.
+While growing up in Brazil, I occasionally heard wealthy people hurl insults at their servants.
+The person throwing the insult does not see themselves as bad, and they think the servant was trying to manipulate the situation maliciously.
 This is the same argument prison guards use against prisoners.
 The servant does not have to do anything to get this treatment.
-Snobbish people think the world is about them and do not respect others.
-They see other people as the problem, which allows them to translate their disrespect into seeing themselves as moral saviors of the world.
+Snobbish people act as if the world is about them and they do not respect others.
+They perceive others as the problem, which enables them to justify their own disrespect by portraying themselves as moral saviors of the world.
 Socialists are disgusted by the idea of treating the deplorable with respect.

-I’ve heard there are different kinds of socialism, though all of them have the same arrogance that pretends to know better than everyone else.
+There are no real differences between the different forms of socialism other than the pretentious words they use to describe themselves.
+Marxists want to sit around telling people what to do and call it a revolution.
+Fabian Socialists just want to sit around and tell people what to do.
+All Socialists have the same arrogance that pretends to know better than everyone else.
 Pretending to care lets them feel superior to those who don’t pretend to care.
-My socialist friends blame Western culture for exploiting the populations of Africa, India, and Asia.
+My Socialist friends blame Western culture for exploiting the populations of Africa, India, and Asia.
 Do those cultures need socialism to fix them?
-These cultures were stable before Western influence expanded around the world.
-If the West should leave people alone, these Western socialists should also just leave them alone.
-Also, some African countries with failing economies have had socialist governments for decades.
-Socialism fails because these intellectuals have no idea how stuff gets done.
+These cultures were stable before Western influence began to expand around the world.
+If the West should leave people alone, these Western Socialists should also just leave them alone.
+Also, some African countries with failing economies have had Socialist governments for decades.
+They don’t need any more.

 The economist Thomas Piketty wants to eliminate the inequality between the rich and poor by having a global government take money away from the rich (Piketty, 2014 ch.
 15).
 That sounds like a terrible idea.
 When did governments use money wisely?
-The government can spend trillions on trash cleanup and not pick up a single piece of trash.
-Governments can create a centralized pit of bureaucracy that destroys every productive service.
-Let’s say someone claims the government will make better cookies than private companies, and this someone forbids private cookies.
+The government can spend trillions on trash cleanup and still fail to pick up a single piece of trash.
+Governments can also create a centralized bureaucracy that undermines every productive service.
+Let’s say someone claims the government will make better cookies than private companies, and this person forbids private companies from making cookies.
 We end up with stale cookies that cost more, and we are all required to buy them.
-You might even be required to eat them, and you better say you like them, or you will be sent to a reeducation camp.
+You might even be required to eat them, and you’d better say you like them, or you will be sent to an education camp.

 Instead of wasting money on social programs, invite the poor into your home to let them join your family.
-Don’t just dump them into someone else’s neighborhood the way socialists do.
+Don’t just dump them into someone else’s neighborhood the way rich liberals do.
 No one should be required to take in people they do not want.
-Those rich liberals in Martha Vinyard feel virtuous when they dump thousands of immigrants in your neighborhood.
-Then, when a crazy Florida governor put a few immigrants in Martha Vinyard, the liberals had the National Guard remove the immigrants faster than you can say the word hypocrites.
+Those rich liberals feel virtuous when they dump thousands of immigrants in your neighborhood.
+Three wealthy towns on Martha’s Vineyard held town meetings to discuss not enforcing immigration laws to deport immigrants (Settles, 2022).
+How magnanimous of them.
+Then, when a crazy Florida governor sent a bus full of immigrants to Martha’s Vineyard, the liberals had the National Guard remove the immigrants faster than you can say the word hypocrites.
+I am not sure why liberals want to import so many poor immigrants into our society.
+Perhaps they need poor people to borrow money since the new world order is funded by moneylenders.
+Maybe the extra bodies give their district more voting power, allowing them to steal political influence from citizens.
+Perhaps they hate working people and enjoy dumping millions of additional people on them.
+Possibly, Liberals want cheap labor to clean their toilets.
+The Democratic Party started as a bunch of supporters of slavery.
+The Party has not changed; they still need their slaves.

 Section 2: Why I Am Not a Christian